microtrain/bootcamp/05-HTML/02-GitHubPages.md

 * The charset is declared as _UTF-8_.
 * The view port is declared as _content="width=device-width, initial-scale=1.0_.

-Commit all changes and push all changes to master
+Commit all changes and push all changes to main

 > At this point, rerunning the W3C markup validation service should yield positive results.
 If it does not, look for broken tags.
 Don't get to hung up on this yet.
 We will have plenty of time to review and correct any of these issues before finishing the course.